 2hin the work item.

 - Click the Add spent time button.

 - The work item is added to the issue.

 - The spent time is added to the custom field that stores this value.

 - The progress indicator in the field that is used to estimate the total effort is updated.

 To add a work item with a command, just start typing.
 For example, if you type

 add work 1w worked on the feature integration, a work item with the duration of one week and the description "worked on the feature integration" is added to the selected issue.

 For issues that are linked as the parent for other issues, YouTrack automatically calculates the spent time as the sum of values that are added to each subtask.
-This information is displayed on the Time Tracking tab of the parent task.

 If you add work items to a parent task, the spent time in the parent task includes spent time from work items that are added to the parent task plus the total spent time for each of its subtasks.
 For this reason, we generally recommend that you avoid adding work items to parent tasks.